mixer/developer-docs/pages/01.guides/04.test-streams/01.introduction/doc.md

 ---
-title: 'Introduction'
+title: Introduction
 ---

 # Test Streams
 Test streams allow you to broadcast your content in private.
 This means if you are working on an unannounced game or just want to try out some new streaming settings then you can use test streams to broadcast without anyone being able to see your content or broadcast.

-## Controlling Access
-Whilst in test stream mode there are two ways to grant viewers access to view your test stream.

-By Making them a moderator in the channel - Moderators of your channel can see your test streams By Sharing out the access key link - At the top of your channel page whilst streaming in test stream mode is a banner which has a link in it.
-You can give this link out and those with the link will be able to access your test stream.
-This link resets for every stream.
+## Test Stream Qualifications
+Test Streams are currently available to a limited audience.
+To qualify for Test Streams, you must be a part of at least one of these groups:
+1. Mixer Partner
+2. Verifyable Mixer Developer (Integration, Chat Bots, etc.)
+3. Microsoft/Xbox Partner

 ## Applying for Test Stream Access
-Test Streams is currently released to a limited audience.
-If you're a Xbox or Microsoft Partner please email your Mixer contact they can enable test streaming for you.
+If you're an Xbox, Microsoft, or Mixer Partner, please reach out to your Mixer contact so they can enable test streaming for you.
 Otherwise please follow the folling steps:
 1. Visit the Mixer Developer Lab
 1. Click the Test Streams tab
 1. Fill out the displayed form and click Send Request
-1. Once the form is filled in it will be reviewed by Mixer staff who will notify you when the feature is enabled.
+1. Once the form is submitted it will be reviewed by Mixer staff who will notify you if the feature has been enabled.

 ## Enabling Test Stream Mode
 Once you've been granted access, to enable test stream mode: